Program cost: €1250

 Experience life in Ireland as you uncover its past

-Our accommodation is all offered on a home-stay basis in and around the town of Wexford.
+Our accommodation is all offered on a home-stay basis in rural Wexford county.
 Living with local families, you will stay with ‘the world’s friendliest’ people and immerse yourself in Irish life.
 As you'll be guests in their homes we ask you to be respectful and clean and tidy throughout your stay.
 Your families will drop you to and collect you from site each day.

 Our carefully selected and experienced host families offer full board so all your meals are provided (included packed lunches) as are your utilities.
 Towels and linens are also provided as standard.